newjersey/navigator.business.nj.gov/content/src/fundings/pace-apprenticeship-in-career-education.md

 Programs funded through PACE provide education and training leading to one of the following outcomes:

-1. Admission into a USDOL [Registered Apprenticeship](https://www.nj.gov/labor/career-services/apprenticeship/findaprogram.shtml) program;
+1. Admission into a USDOL [Registered Apprenticeship](https://www.nj.gov/labor/career-services/apprenticeship/findaprogram.shtml) program
-2. Admission into a post-secondary college, or occupation-specific career training; or
+2. Admission into a post-secondary college, or occupation-specific career training
 3. Employment with a starting wage no lower than $15 per hour.

 - - -